DataBiosphere/toil/docs/contributing/contributing.rst

 to get a shell in your leader 'node'.
 You can also replace the ``leader`` parameter with ``worker`` to get shell access in your worker.

+.. admonition:: Docker-in-Docker issues

+    If you want to run Docker inside this Docker cluster (Dockerized tools, perhaps), you should also mount in the Docker socket via ``-v /var/run/docker.sock:/var/run/docker.sock``.
+    This will give the Docker client inside the Toil Appliance access to the Docker engine on the host.
+Client/engine version mismatches have been known to cause issues, so we recommend using Docker version 1.12.3 on the host to be compatible with the Docker client installed in the Appliance.
+Finally, be careful where you write files inside the Toil Appliance - 'child' Docker containers launched in the Appliance will actually be siblings to the Appliance since the Docker engine is located on the host.
+This means that the 'child' container can only mount in files from the Appliance if the files are located in a directory that was originally mounted into the Appliance from the host - that way the files are accessible to the sibling container.
+Note: if Docker can't find the file/directory on the host it will silently fail and mount in an empty directory.

 .. _Quay: https://quay.io/

 .. _Docker Hub: https://hub.docker.com/